renan-siqueira/autoencoder-research/README.md

 A simple implementation of an autoencoder using PyTorch.

-This project aims to provide a foundational structure to understand, train, and evaluate autoencoders on 64x64 images.
+This project aims to provide a basic framework for understanding, training and evaluating autoencoders on any image size.

 ## Features